-Although it varies from person to person, disagreeing with others or refusing something can sometimes feel awkward.
+Although it varies from person to person situations where you have to disagree with others or refuse something can sometimes feel awkward and difficult to handle.

 It may help to know that by not taking drugs you are in the majority.
 Most young people in Australia do not use ice.

-Here are a few options to help you deal with situations where you may feel pressured to take ice.
+Here are a few options to help you deal with situations where you may be inclined or pressured to take ice.

 Option 1: Stay away